JHP4911/PyStat/README.md

 the device in use.
 I use and have implemented controls for a Raspberry Pi with RPi.GPIO, however adding support for another device is as simple as implementing a new GPIOManager class and swapping it in.

+Added a database component utilizing sqlite3, which logs the time, the indoor, outdoor (if available) and target temperatures, the target mode and what components are currently running.